 This creamy, dairy-free artichoke rice salad is a favorite recipe in my household, and it’s also an easy ‘Kids Can Cook’ recipe.
 We enjoy it as a side, take it to potlucks, and even turn it into a main dish sometimes.
 I’ve included tips for adapting it to various demands and dietary needs.

-Mama’s Best Artichoke Rice Salad is Simply Dairy-Free & Gluten-Free
+Mama’s Artichoke Rice Salad is a Dairy-Free Family Favorite

 I have a casserole addiction.
 The creamier the better.
 Potluck church dinners?
 Heaven on earth.
 Broccoli casserole, hash brown casserole, Turkey Tetrazzini, you name it.
 I love them all.

 You see where this is going, don’t you?
 Enter my beautiful, dairy-allergic child to break my canned cream of mushroom soup reliance.
 Now I enjoy making dairy-free versions of recipes that used to require opening a can and tearing open a package.